vchan14/MyVueExamples/README.md

 ## Why?
 I love Vue3 documentation, but sometimes I just want to figure out how to do X or Y quickly.
 These examples serve as a quick reference (cheatsheet) that allows us to do it.
-Moreover, it also gives an overview of the essential features of Vue3.
+Moreover, it gives an overview of the essential features of Vue3.

 ## How to use it?